Bhati1998/AutoTyping/README.md

 # AutoTyping
-Auto typing the texts in browser
+Script that types the text automatically in browser window